-PRO TIP: Primary Source Analysis papers and Constitutional Modules are due at the end of each unit.
-However, a recommended strategy is to complete the CON module in the first week of the unit, and write your PSA in the second week, to avoid "deadline crunch" at the end of a unit.
-REMINDER: You need to contribute to all 12 Blackboard discussion forums throughout the course.
+TIME MANAGEMENT TIP: Primary Source Analysis papers and Constitutional Modules are due at the end of each unit.
+However, a recommended strategy for a 2-week unit is to complete the CON module in the first week of the unit, and write your PSA in the second week, to avoid "deadline crunch" at the end of a unit.

+REMINDER: You need to contribute to at least 8 of 11 Blackboard discussion forums throughout the course.
 Full participation means responding to the professor's thread OR creating a new thread, AND responding to at least one classmate's thread or comment.

-UNIT 1: THE GILDED AGE (SEPT 16 - 29)
+UNIT 1: THE GILDED AGE (FEB 16 - MARCH 8)